 What kind of evidence will I need to support my claim?

-The more evidence you have, the stronger your claim will be.
+The more evidence you are able to provide, the stronger your claim will be.
 Useful evidence includes medical records, accident book entries, photographs of the accident site or injury, witness statements, and any correspondence with your employer.
-If you don’t have all the evidence, don’t worry – we can help you gather everything needed to build a solid case.
+If you don’t have all the evidence that you need, don’t worry, we can help you to gather everything needed to make sure you can build a solid case.

 How much will making a claim cost me?

-At Marley Solicitors, we operate on a no win, no fee basis, meaning there are no upfront costs to you.
-If your claim is unsuccessful, you won’t owe us anything.
-If the claim is successful, a percentage of your compensation will cover our fees, but this will always be discussed with you in advance, so there are no surprises.
+At Marley Solicitors, we operate on a no win, no fee basis, this means that there are no upfront costs to you.
+Should your claim be unsuccessful, you won’t owe us anything.
+If your work injury claim is successful, a percentage of the compensation you receive will cover our fees, but this will always be discussed with you in advance, so there will never be any surprises.

 Use our online personal injury claim calculator

-If you’re relying on a personal injury calculator online, be aware that it won’t be as precise as a solicitor’s evaluation.
-We provide accurate accident at work claim calculations for free and work to get you the compensation you deserve.
+Although a personal injury calculator can be extremely useful, be aware that it won’t be as precise as an evaluation by a professional solicitor.
+We are able to provide accurate accident at work pay-out calculation for free and will work hard to make sure you get the compensation you deserve.

 QUESTIONS?
 WE’RE HAPPY TO HELP…